 For electric vehicles, I might refer to a point made by the late Sergio Marchionne of Chryster.
 Yes, from the time of purchase to the end of use, electric cars make a far less damaging impact on the environment.
 However, you have to take in everything from producing these vehicles to disposing of the batteries.
 When you consider all that, electric cars are actually worse for the environment.
 On top of that, they still haven’t figured out how to create a vehicle with an acceptable range and rapid enough charge.
 Right now, especially in rural areas, the mileage per charge isn’t sufficient.

 As for autonomous vehicles, what I’ll say is that the issue isn’t with the vehicles or the technology.
 It is with the laws surrounding them.
 For autonomous vehicles to work there needs to be legal reform before these vehicles take hold.
-Because these vehicles run on programmes and algorithms, it’s very hard to pin the blame on someone when an incident occurs.
+Because these vehicles run on programs and algorithms, it’s very hard to pin the blame on someone when an incident occurs.
 Is it the person in the car, the manufacturer or the engineer who’s at fault if a fatal impact occurs?
 It’s a complex area.
 Right now, the advancement in technology is so far ahead of the legislative procedures and the laws that regulate them.

 I think we are some way off both of these technologies being mainstream just yet.